iwnsew/ngweight/README.md

     $ bin/default/ngweight -w -s 10 -t 5 < sample_text > sample_output2

-Recommended approximation count is 50 (-s 50) or more based on our new results (under review for publication).
+Recommended approximation count is 50 (-s 50) or more based on the results [1].

+# Input format

+Text documents with delimiters.

+Each input document has a header starting by ASCII code "0x02" and ending by "0x03".
+This header acts as a delimiter for documents.

 # Output format